Mekari Insight

 2. Rapid technological advancements

 The rapid pace of technological innovation is constantly creating new job roles and transforming the skills required for existing ones.
-This rapid evolution often outpaces the ability of job seekers to acquire new technical skills.

 3. Aging workforce and retirements